penibelst/jekyll-compress-html/README.md

 [Optional end tags][9] are removed.

 Take a look at project’s `test/source` and `test/expected` directories.
 They contain self-explanatory specifications.
 Run `rake` to test the layout.

-## Reasons

-The main reason for that layout is to get rid of whitespaces.
-Check out *[Fighting the Space Between Inline Block Elements][3]* for better understanding of the topic.
-Size reduction is a welcome gain.

 [0]: http://jekyllrb.com/
 [1]: http://www.w3.org/TR/html5/